jorgegorka/svelte-firebase/README.md

 ## Credits

-Svelte-Firebase has been developed by [Jorge Alvarez](https://www.alvareznavarro.es).
+Svelte-Firebase has been created by [Jorge Alvarez](https://www.alvareznavarro.es).

 ## License